How It Works

 • For teachers who want to join our signature Design Challenge, the University of New Hampshire Community Changemaker Challenge, we provide, at no cost, 1-2 professional development sessions, an adaptable curriculum with lesson plans (including a step-by-step guide for implementation), and individual coaching for teachers.
 We can also arrange a school or classroom visit as needed.

 For teachers who want to implement an “internal” design challenge in their classroom or for school leaders who want to bring design challenges to their school, we work with you to customize the best approach for your students and your context.
 In addition to the examples above, we can help with implementation, assessment, judging, and the logistics for your culminating event.
-At this time, due to the generosity of our donors, this service is being offered at no-charge to the school.
+At this time, due to the generosity of our donors, this service is being offered at no charge to the school.

 • Through design challenges students learn both content and skills.
 The content is dictated by the problem they choose, or are assigned to work on, and by the type of solution they create.
 In almost all cases they learn the history of the problem, the reasons it exists, who is most affected by it, and what people have done to try to solve it.
 Students learn how to collaborate, creatively problem-solve, find and critically analyze reliable sources, and communicate in a variety of ways.
 Teachers connect this learning to the standards, competencies, and curriculum goals they have for their class.